 Cupar Baptist Church History

-Cupar Baptist Church celebrates its 200th Anniversary in November this year (2016).
+Cupar Baptist Church celebrated its 200th Anniversary in November 2016.
 Here is a bit of the history of our church.

 In 1652 free church principles were introduced to Cupar by Mr. Broone (or Browne), chaplain to Colonel Fairfax's regiment of Cromwell's Parliamentary army.
 Several of the soldiers, together with members of Cupar's civilian population were baptised in the River Eden at that time.
 The baptised troops moved away, and the only specific mention of a Baptists thereafter was the excommunication from the Established Church of a young woman who defiantly held to Baptist principles.
 As dissent against the Established Church was fairly permanent and continuing, it is distinctly possible, even probable, that at least some dissenters were Baptist in all but name.